stuartromanek/jquery.new/README.md

 # jQuery.new

-Tiny plugin that creates and returns a jQuery element ready 2 go
+Utility that returns a new jQuery element ready 2 go

 ` var $e = $.new(settings) `